-At Maiden Erlegh we aim to deliver a high quality curriculum with a range of pathways that provide a stimulating and demanding education for students of all abilities.
+We aim to deliver a high quality, rigorous and coherent curriculum with a range of pathways that provide a stimulating and demanding education for students of all abilities.

-Running through all of our curriculum, including the pastoral curriculum, are strands of Personal, Social, Moral, Spiritual and Cultural education (SMSC) which cover themes such as:
+Running through all of our curriculum, including the pastoral curriculum, are strands of Personal, Social, Moral, Spiritual and Cultural education (PSMSC) which cover themes such as:

 - Making and maintaining positive relationships

-- Staying safe and healthy (including Sex and Relationships Education, Radicalisation and cyber-safety)
+- Staying safe and healthy (including Relationships and Sex Education, Radicalisation and cyber-safety)

 - Respect of self and others